Did You Know You Can Make A Candle Last Longer?

 This post contains some affiliate links for your convenience; read our full disclosure policy.

 6 Types of Candles and Their Burn Time

 Pin this quick reference with the average burn time for each candle type and use the printable candle burn time chart below to quickly answer, “How long does a long candle last?”

 I’ve found it to be very helpful when buying or making candles!

 Tea Light Candle Burn Time: 2 hours

-Being that tea light candles are the smallest candle type, they will have the shortest burn time.
+Being that tea light candles are the smallest candle type; they will have the shortest burn time.
 In fact, tea lights made from paraffin wax often last for only 1 to 1.5 hours.
-Luckily, I’ve learned to make tea lights with a burn time of 4 to 6 hours – see how here!
+Luckily, I’ve learned to make tea lights with 4 to 6 hours of burn time – see how here!